 What does it take to get published in a literary journal?
 We get a lot of questions along these lines from the writers in our workshops.
 Luck, talent and literary connections help, sure, but mostly what it takes is sustained effort.
-The writers we know who’ve been the most successful at getting their stuff in print were the ones who approached it like a job—submitting and submitting and papering their bathrooms with the rejection notices.
+The writers we know who have been the most successful at getting their stuff in print are the ones who approached it like a job—submitting and submitting and papering their bathrooms with the rejection notices.
 That said, there are some basic things you can do (in addition to working to improve your writing) to tip the odds of an acceptance in your favour.

 - Read the journals you’re considering submitting to.
 Editors are not just looking for good work, they’re looking for work that suits their taste, brand and readership, e.g. if their image is gritty and raw and you submit something subtle and lyrical, it’s going to be rejected no matter how good it is.
 Don’t waste your time and theirs, do your homework.
 Not sure where to start?
-Check out: the ‘Great Places to Submit’ posts on our blog; our Facebook page (we post new publishing opportunities every Saturday); sites such as Duotrope, The Review Review, Poets & Writers, New Pages and Writing Career; and newsletters such as Literistic.
+Check out: the ‘Great Places to Submit’ posts on our blog; our Facebook page (we post new publishing opportunities every Saturday); sites such as Duotrope, The Review Review, Poets & Writers, and New Pages; and newsletters such as Literistic.

 - Nail your opening—your story or poem may be amazing, but some editors will not read further if you don’t grab them in the first few lines.
 It’s as simple as that.